a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/README.md

 # The SCoT Framework: <a name="framework"></a>

-Functions used to create the SCoT (Structural Chain of Thoughts) framework in order to identify nuanced multimodal differences by structuring gaze data and diagnostic reasoning into a thought graph are located in the `./scot/scot_framework/scot_creation.py` file.
+The Python implementation of the SCoT (Structural Chain of Thoughts) framework used to identify nuanced multimodal differences by structuring gaze data and diagnostic reasoning into a thought graph are located in this [Python file](https://github.com/a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/blob/main/scot/scot_framework/scot_creation.py).

 # Usage <a name="usage"></a>